microsoft/code-push/sdk/README.md

 ### Constructors

-- __CodePush(accessKey: string)__ - Creates a new instance of the CodePush management SDK, using the specified access token to authenticated with the server.
+- __CodePush(accessKey: string)__ - Creates a new instance of the CodePush management SDK, using the specified access key to authenticated with the server.

 ### Methods

-- __addAccessKey(description: string): Promise&lt;AccessKey&gt;__ - Creates a new access token with the specified description (e.g. "VSTS CI").
+- __addAccessKey(description: string): Promise&lt;AccessKey&gt;__ - Creates a new access key with the specified description (e.g. "VSTS CI").

 - __addApp(name: string, os: string, platform: string, manuallyProvisionDeployments: boolean = false): Promise&lt;App&gt;__ - Creates a new CodePush app with the specified name, os, and platform.
 If the default deployments of "Staging" and "Production" are not desired, pass a value of true for the manuallyProvisionDeployments parameter.